vpinball/libdmdutil/README.md

 PUPExactColorMatch = 0

 [ZeDMD]
-# Set to 1 if ZeDMD is attached.
+# Set to 1 if ZeDMD or ZeDMD WiFi is attached.
 Enabled = 1
 # Disable auto-detection and provide a fixed serial port.
 Device =